mattbator/kasten-ocpv-lab/backup-restore.md

     > [!NOTE]
     >
     > Targeting application(s) based on namespace is generally the most straightforward method of defining a backup policy.
 However, Kasten also allows you to identify applications based on native Kubernetes labels.
-This is especially helpful if you want to define "blanket" policies that will apply to current and ***future*** applications, such as `hasData: true` or `backup: gold`.
+This is especially helpful if you have many VMs in a single namespace and only want to protect current and ***future*** VMs with a specific label on the `VirtualMachine` resource, such as `backup: gold` or `vm: prod`.
     >
     > Kasten also provides rich filtering capabilities to include or exclude resources based on Kubernetes ***API Group***, ***API Version***, ***Resource Type***, ***Resource Name***, and ***Labels***.
 For example, you could exclude backup for ***Secrets*** resources where a label includes an indication that the secret is externally managed.